 Ingredients

-- A sprouting screen, or make one as described here
+- A sprouting screen or make one; see notes

 - 1 canning ring

-- 2-3 tablespoons of organic broccoli sprouting seeds
+- 2 - 3 tablespoons organic broccoli sprouting seeds

 - water